magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_typified-element.md

 A typified element is an element of the GUI (Select, Multiselect etc).
 Magento has custom typified elements with a special logic, for example: Customized Select, Suggest Dropdown, Store View Selector.
 Typified elements are often used as elements of a form or a grid.

-The MTF enables you to test any typified element.
+Magento Testing Framework (MTF) enables you to test any typified element.

 ![A typified element example in the browser]